In this article we will look at:

 - Why do you think you can be a good stocker?
 Talk about your sense for responsibility, good physical strength, attention to detail, your experience with similar work, etc. Show some confidence and self-belief.

 - Why do you want to work for us, and not for someone else?
-A tough question, becasue you probably do not care much.
-You can say that you like the location of the store–perhaps it is close to the place where you live.
+A tough question, because you probably do not care much.
+You can say that you like the location of the store–perhaps it is close to your flat.
 Or you can emphasize your preference for their brand, for what they do in a store.
-Another option is to refer to a personal recommendation–your friend worked for them as a stocker (or on any other position), and they recommended you the job.
+Another option is to refer to a personal recommendation–your friend worked for them as a stock clerk (or on any other position), and they recommended you the job.

 - What do you think is a main duty of a stock clerk?
-To ensure that the shelves they are responsible for are always stocked with goods, that no items are missing, and consumers can see all items clearly.
+To ensure that the shelves they are responsible for are always stocked with goods, that no items are missing, and consumers can see all items clearly, including the price tags.